-We consult with an external youth health care team, for example our school doctor and school nurse of GGD, our school coach, social workers, speech therapists, physiotherapists, child coaches and educational psychologists.
+We consult with an external youth health care team for example our school doctor and school nurse from GGD, our school coach, social workers, speech therapists, physiotherapists, child coaches and educational psychologists.

-LOCAL ORGANIZATIONS
+LOCAL ORGANISATIONS

-We have partnerships with specialist teachers, and organizations for after school activities.
-We also work with organizations in Hoofddorp such as:

-Pier K for culture and art projects and Sportservice Haarlemmermeer for sports activities.
+We have partnerships with specialist providers and organisations for after school activities.
+We also work with organizations in Hoofddorp such as: Pier K for culture and art projects and Sportservice Haarlemmermeer for sports activities.